upewpi/documents/bylaws.md

 1. The President shall be the primary point of contact of the society, shall preside over meetings, shall conduct the induction of new members, shall be responsible for determining who is eligible to be inducted into the society, and shall create and appoint committees for special purposes as necessary.
 2. The Secretary shall keep records of all the transactions of the Chapter, and in particular shall keep the minutes of the meetings.
 The secretary shall communicate to all members the dates, times, and locations of meetings, and shall coordinate the scheduling of a time and place, having secured them, for such meetings.
 3. The Treasurer shall collect all dues and assessments and shall issue, with the assistance of the Secretary, notices of special assessments.
 The Treasurer shall have charge of all funds of the Chapter, shall authorize payment of bills presented against the Chapter, and shall pay therefrom bills presented against the Chapter which have been approved for payment.
 The Treasurer shall also represent the chapter in financial matters, in particular before the Student Government Association.
-4. The Web Secretary shall maintain and update the chapter website, add and remove members from the email alias, oversee the LinkedIn group, and maintain the chapter GitHub repository.
+4. The Web Secretary shall maintain and update the chapter website, add and remove members from the email alias, oversee the LinkedIn group, maintain the chapter GitHub repository, and manage all social platforms, which includes promoting club events and opportunities.
 5. The Events Coordinator shall be in charge of managing special events, such as Burning the Midnight Oil and company talks, which includes advertising and logistics.
 6. Additional officer positions as created by the President shall have responsibilities as described therein.
-7. No officer shall be held accountable for a duty or responsibility created or enacted after appointment to his or her position.
+7. No officer shall be held accountable for a duty or responsibility created or enacted after appointment to his or her position, unless agreed upon by the majority of the executive board, which must include the officer whose responsibilities are being modified
 8. The Faculty Advisor shall be a senior member of the Computer Science teaching staff.
 The duties of the Faculty Advisor shall be to consult on matters of Chapter policy and to act as auditor of Chapter finances.

 ### Section III: Election of the Officers